wenchma/wenchma.github.io/_posts/2016-08-25-asciinema-record-and-share-your-terminal-session.md

 You can get the share link for a specific asciicast by clicking on "Share" link on asciicast page.

-<script type="text/javascript" src="https://asciinema.org/a/5aayecan8c2bfe4gwroquqraj.js" id="asciicast-5aayecan8c2bfe4gwroquqraj" async></script>
+<script type="text/javascript" src="https://asciinema.org/a/5aayecan8c2bfe4gwroquqraj.js" id="asciicast-5aayecan8c2bfe4gwroquqraj" async data-autoplay="true" data-size="small"></script>

 # Reference